hexawyz/Exo/ReadMe.md

 	* Some of the other features will push notifications that will be displayed on screen
 	* ⚠️ Notifications are sent by the service but displayed by the helper in-session UI application, `Exo.Overlay` (might rename this to `Exo.Helper` at some point)
 * RGB Lighting
+    * Flexible effect system allowing devices to expose their own specific effects with all supported settings
 	* Hardware lighting effects are supported, as exposed by the drivers for the devices
 	* Hardware persistence of lighting effects, if supported by the device
 	* Software persistence of lighting effects, for all devices
+    * Centralized lighting, allowing to apply an effect to all devices, with intelligent fallback.
 * Lamps
     * Live status updates (if the light is changed externally)
     * On/Off